overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 I will try to use openrc-elogind and NOT consolekit.
 Elogind however is suddenly failing on me although it worled before I will ONLY provide scripts for **XCFCE** and **MATE** as Desktop environments.
 I will ONLY provide Xorg drivers for **Intel/NVIDIA** Systems.
-I will deactivate nouveau and nouveau fb (framebuffer) by default and provide an NVIDIA install script This might change if I will ever build a AMD Ryzen+Vega RIG __*__**_**__*__
+I will deactivate nouveau and nouveaufb (framebuffer) by default and provide an NVIDIA install script.

+This might change if I will ever build a AMD Ryzen+Vega RIG __*__**_**__*__

 **I do not provide all Xorg drivers by default!!!**